-Hardware and software vendors ship their products with default passwords and security configurations, expecting customers to use something else.
+Hardware and software vendors ship their products with default passwords and security configurations, which are often insecure, expecting customers to use something else.
 Many people and organizations never do, essentially leaving their front doors unlocked.
-Cybercriminals share lists of these defaults which can make their attacks much easier.
+Cybercriminals share lists of these defaults, which can make their attacks much easier.

-PCI DSS expects organizations to replace these vendor defaults on every device and system.
+PCI expects organizations to replace these vendor defaults on every device and system.

-Antivirus and anti-malware software must constantly scan every system to defend against attacks.
+Antivirus and anti-malware software constantly scan every system to defend against attacks.
 However, these applications are only effective against known threats.
-Organizations must quickly push updates to anti-malware applications to ensure the strongest protection against attack.
+Organizations must regularly update anti-malware applications to ensure the strongest protection against attack.

 Security policies must inform development processes from the beginning.
-Whether organizations are reconfiguring an office or developing a cloud application, it is much easier to include security at the beginning than tack it on at the end.
+Whether organizations are reconfiguring an office or developing a cloud application, it’s much easier to include security at the beginning than to tack it on at the end.

-Once deployed, every system will require continuous security maintenance.
+Once the policies are deployed, every system will require continuous security maintenance.

-Since people are the weakest link in the security chain, organizations must minimize the risks people present.
+Since people are the weakest link in the security chain, organizations must minimize human interaction with data.
 Limiting who can access the hardware and software handling cardholder data reduces the odds that stolen passwords could compromise that data.

-Organizations impost these restrictions through authorization policies based on need-to-know criteria.
+Organizations impose these restrictions through authorization policies based on need-to-know criteria.

-Identity verification is another way to minimize the human factor.
-Assigning every user a unique ID lets security teams track access attempts and spot unusual behavior.
+Identity verification is another way to minimize the human error factor.
+Assigning every user a unique ID lets security teams track access attempts and spot unusual activity.
 New requirements for multi-factor authentication add an extra verification step.

 Security is not limited to networks.
 Compliance requires controlling physical access to any place where organizations physically or digitally store cardholder information.
 Security cameras and other systems should continuously monitor and record everyone accessing these areas.